Raul-Catalan/creatorverse/README.md

 Submitted by: Raul Catalan

-About this web app: **👉🏿 app description here**
+About this web app: React/Typescript Web Application with CRUD operations styled with PicoCSS.

-Time spent: 40 hours
+Time spent: 20 hours

 ## Required Features